GeomScale/volesti/README.md

 * For example:
 cmake /usr/lib/lpsolve/liblpsolve55.so .
 make
+* You can run experiments by running ./run_tests.sh.
+In test_data folder you can see the polytopes we test.

 * To use R interface you have to install Rcpp, RcppEigen and lpSolveAPI R libraries.
 * To run the R interface (turn on library('lpSolveAPI')) you have two choices: